Ask your current doctor to become eligible to prescribe buprenorphine:

 Some methadone clinics also offer buprenorphine.
 However they must adhere to some of the same regulations as they do for methadone.
-Recently, the regulations on the dispensing schedule of buprenorphine have been relaxed and allow for take-home doses to be earned with less restriction than with methadone.
+In January of 2013, the regulations on the dispensing schedule of buprenorphine have been relaxed and allow for take-home doses to be earned with less restriction than with methadone.
 With the clinic's discretion and considering the patient's history, a patient may be able to receive a 30 day supply of buprenorphine.
 However, most clinics require daily visits for dispensing of the tablets (or film), at least initially.
 A list of treatment centers that offer buprenorphine treatment is displayed at the bottom of the page. www.TreatmentMatch.org/local

 Buprenorphine by The Three day rule: